csarigumba/aws_serverles_architecture_patterns/simple-web-service/README.md

   - Compared to version 2, version 3 allow us to install what we need (by module and not the whole AWS SDK)
 - Github pipeline for CI/CD

+## Running

+The whole infrastructure is written using Serverless Framework.
+This is to allow seamless development in local and deployment to AWS environment.

 ## Deployment

 - Note: The Github workflow will not work since the workflow file is located in the sub-directory.